-Hosting Your Podcast With Buzzsprout: Is It Worth It?Sep 02, 2020
+Hosting Your Podcast With Buzzsprout: Is It Worth Your Money?

 I’ve been covering podcasts extensively because there’s immense value in starting and growing your show.

 Unlike content platforms like blogging, the podcast market is not yet saturated.

 According to Edison Research, about 70% of Americans are aware of podcasts, but only 32% actively listen to them.
 That means there’s room for growth.
 You can position yourself or your business as an expert in your field, earn more revenue and establish your brand.